ronimoe/saaskit/docs/FOLDER-STRUCTURE.md

 ```

 **When to add files in packages/:**
-- ✅ Code used by multiple apps
+- ✅ Code used by multiple apps or the root application
 - ✅ Reusable React components
 - ✅ Shared utilities and helpers
 - ✅ Common TypeScript types
-- ❌ App-specific logic (put in respective app directories)
+- ❌ App-specific logic (put in root-level directories)

 ## 📁 Tools Directory (`tools/`)